JoeyHendricks/STATS-PAL/texts/performance_advisory_council_article.md

 results?
 In a sense, it implies that we would like to know how much difference there is between a baseline, and a completed benchmark test.

-## The Wasserstein & Kolmogorov-Smirnov Distance

-In the field of statistics, there are a lot of distance metrics that can indicate to us how much there is between two tests one of these metrics which is utterly great for our use case is the [Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein_metric) the equation to calculate this metric goes as follows:
+In the field of statistics, there are a lot of distance metrics that can quantify to us how much distance there is between two tests one of these metrics which is utterly great for our use case is the [Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein_metric) the equation to calculate this metric goes as follows: